-Fresh figs, balsamic and lemon juice make this sweet and sour fig sauce that pairs beautifully with chicken, fish or pork.
+Fresh figs, balsamic vinegar, lemon juice, shallots and thyme make this amazing sweet and sour fig sauce that pairs beautifully with chicken, fish or pork.

 - 4 boneless skinless chicken breast

 - 2 fresh figs, peeled and mashed with a fork

 - 2 TBS balsamic vinegar

 - 3 tsp lemon juice

 - Season both sides of chicken with 1 1/2 tsp thyme, salt and pepper.

 - In a large skillet, over medium-high heat add oil.

 - When oil is hot, but not smoking, add chicken breasts.